-"Firearm" means any weapon prohibited on school property or at a school-sponsored activity pursuant to Va.
-Code § 18.2-308.1, or (1) any weapon, including a starter gun, that will, or is designed or may readily be converted to, expel single or multiple projectiles by the action of an explosion of a combustible material; (2) the frame or receiver of any such weapon; or (3) any unloaded firearm in a closed container.
+"Firearm" means (1) any weapon, including a starter gun, that will, or is designed or may readily be converted to, expel single or multiple projectiles by the action of an explosion of a combustible material; (2) the frame or receiver of any such weapon; or (3) any unloaded firearm in a closed container.
 "Firearm" does not include any pneumatic gun as defined in this Policy.